aredn/aredn/README.md

 The following devices have enhanced Ethernet port usage.
 A single cat5 to the device could be plugged into ether the 'main' or 'secondary' port with standard port functionality.
-However, if both ports are used, a LAN device on one port is unable to communicate with a LAN device on the other port.
-If another mesh node is connected to the secondary port, Then the LAN DHCP should be turned off on that node to avoid IP address failures.
+Both ports can be used interchangeably and simultaneously with LAN devices on both ports at the same time.
+POE PassThough can be turned on in Advanced Settings to power ipCams or other mesh nodes.

 * NanoStation M5 XW
 * NanoStation M2 XW